|Software and hardware functionality (making your recording)

 |Do I have to use the Panopto Recorder software to make videos?

 No, the DMU Replay system can ingest any type of video.
 If it is not practical to use the Panopto Recorder software; videos can be made using traditional cameras, screencast software, or audio only recordings can be made in a more traditional manner and uploaded into the system for sharing.
+Note: uploaded video is restricted to a maximum resolution of 1080p.

 |Can I give my DMU Replay recording a more meaningful name?